MicrosoftDocs/biztalk-docs/his/core/log-message2.md

 -   If you use your own message file, the system assumes the file is in the same directory as your programs executable file.

--   If you use the default message file, COM.MSG, the system finds the file automatically, provided the SnaBase for Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] is loaded.
+-   If you use the default message file, COM.MSG, the system finds the file automatically, provided the SnaBase for Microsoft Host Integration Server is loaded.

 -   If you use the default message file without loading the previously-mentioned software, the system expects DPATH to indicate the path to the message file.
 This applies only to the Windows version 3.*x* and OS/2 operating systems.